 Affecting an estimated 1.4 percent of UK adults (vi), gout symptoms include sudden, or acute, attacks that cause excruciating pain in a joint, most commonly the big toe.
 It develops when a build-up of uric acid in the blood causes crystals of sodium urate to form in and around a joint, causing pain and inflammation.
 This type of arthritis affects more men than women.

 As its name suggests, psoriatic arthritis is an inflammatory joint condition that can develop if you have the skin condition psoriasis.

 This is the most common form of arthritis in children, and there are several different types.
 The good news is many cases improve as affected children get older.

 A form of osteoarthritis, this affects the joints, bones and tissues in the neck and back.
-According to the NHS it’s very common, with an estimated nine out of 10 adults having some degree of cervical spondylosis by the time they reach the age of 60 – though many may not have any apparent symptoms.
+It’s very common, with an estimated two thirds of people having some degree of neck pain at some point or other, with women being slightly more affected than men (vii).

-Causing symptoms in the muscles around the shoulders, neck and hips, polymyalgia rheumatica develops in one in 1,200 people each year, with most cases affecting the over-50s (particularly the over-70s).
+Causing symptoms in the muscles around the shoulders, neck and hips, polymyalgia rheumatica develops in 84 in every 100,000 people each year in the UK, with most cases affecting the over-50s (particularly the over-70s) (ix).
 It’s more common in women than men, and affects more people of a northern European origin.